- About Us

 Sharon Stahl, LMSW, Support Program Coordinator, is a graduate of Columbia University School of Social Work.
 Sharon provides young Jewish breast cancer survivors with navigation plans as well as educational resources.
 She also assists with coordinating and facilitating teleconferences and webinars for the Thriving Again program.

-Shira Kravitz, LMSW, Support Program Assistant, a graduate of Columbia University School of Social Work, assists in the development and delivery of Sharsheret’s cancer support programs.
+Shira Kravitz, LCSW, Support Program Assistant, a graduate of Columbia University School of Social Work, assists in the development and delivery of Sharsheret’s cancer support programs.
 Shira coordinates Sharsheret’s national health care symposia addressing critical issues for Jewish women and families facing breast cancer and ovarian cancer, including genetics, survivorship, nutrition, exercise, fertility, and emerging cancer research.

 Sari Samuel, CPA, Controller, oversees Sharsheret's annual budget and financial matters.